openEOPlatform/documentation/federation/index.md

 Additional data can be processed upon request, if it is not available from another provider.
 This may result in an additional cost for processing and storage.

-### SentinelHub
+### Sentinel Hub

-The Terrascope back-end also integrates with SentinelHub (part of Euro Data Cube) to give you access to additional collections.
+The Terrascope back-end also integrates with Sentinel Hub (part of Euro Data Cube) to give you access to additional collections.
-This practically means that data needs to be transferred from SentinelHub to the Terrascope data center before it can be processed.
+This practically means that data needs to be transferred from Sentinel Hub to the Terrascope data center before it can be processed.
 This works very well for small areas, or a 100x100km MGRS tile in batch mode, but is not yet recommended for processing medium size to large countries or continents.

-The collection metadata of the Terrascope back-end tries to clearly identify which collections are served by SentinelHub.
+The collection metadata of the Terrascope back-end tries to clearly identify which collections are served by Sentinel Hub.

 #### Commercial Data